Alabastard/qmk_firmware/docs/feature_pointing_device.md

 ### Adding & Customizing Divisors

-All Newly added modes will use `POINTING_DEFAULT_DIVISOR` unless a divisor is defined for the modes in the `get_pointing_mode_divisor` callback functions.
+All Newly added modes will use `POINTING_MODE_DEFAULT_DIVISOR` unless a divisor is defined for the modes in the `get_pointing_mode_divisor` callback functions.
-For most keycode tapping modes a divisor of `64` works well, which is the default divisor for `POINTING_DEFAULT_DIVISOR`.
+For most keycode tapping modes a divisor of `64` works well, which is the default divisor for `POINTING_MODE_DEFAULT_DIVISOR`.
 The `get_pointing_mode_divisor_*` callbacks have two variables available, `mode_id` which is the current pointing device mode id and `direction` which indicates the primary direction of the stored accumulated h/v values with the largest magnitude (_see table below_).
 This makes it simple to have a unique divisor for each direction or axis for a particular mode.

 | Direction code | Value |Description                                                                                         |
 | :------------- | ----- | -------------------------------------------------------------------------------------------------- |